rob2468/rob2468.github.io/_posts/2016-12-29-Reading-Notes-Pro-Multithreading-and-Memory-Management-for-iOS-and-OSX-with-ARC-Grand_Central-Dispatch-and-Blocks.md

 ---
 layout: post
-title: 读书笔记 - Pro Multithreading and Memory Management for iOS and OS X with ARC, Grand Central Dispatch, and Blocks
+title: Pro Multithreading and Memory Management for iOS and OS X with ARC, Grand Central Dispatch, and Blocks（读书笔记）
 page_id: id-2016-12-29
 ---